MerginMaps/docs/src/field/input_ui.md

 Pressing and holding GPS icon turns on / turns off the GPS auto-centre mode.

 GPS signal colour on the map denotes the accuracy threshold set by user within the Input in [GPS settings](#gps-settings).
 GPS accuracy is displayed at the bottom of the map.
-Tapping it opens the GPS info.
+Tapping the GPS accuracy tab opens the GPS info.

 ![GPS](./input-gps.png)